nipphittt17/Spotify-ArtistSong-Analysis/README.md

 The SQL code for this data analysis can be found in [here](track_analyze.sql).

 ## Data visualization
-The visualization was crafted using Tableau Public.
-It illustrates the 3 albums and top 10 tracks. song characteristics including energy, acousticness, and danceability were visualized as the box plots.
-Lastly, the mode and key distribution of each album and single were ....
+The visualization was created using Tableau Public.
+It showcases three albums and the top 10 tracks in a horizontal bar chart.
+Additionally, various song characteristics such as energy, acousticness, and danceability were depicted through box plots.
+Additionally, the mode and key distribution of each album and single were visualized in a vertical bar chart.
+In this chart, the rows represent the mode, the columns represent the album or single, and the count of tracks is represented in different colors, each corresponding to a different key.

+Clicking on certain attributes allows them to be used as filters for other visualizations.
+For instance, clicking on the album name filters the song characteristics, as well as the key and mode distribution, to display only data related to that specific album.

-Details were shown on hover.
+Furthermore, additional details were provided on hover:
-- Albums: album's name, released year, total tracks, and top track of that album
+- Albums: Album name, release year, total tracks, and the top track of that album.
-- Each track in top 10 track: track's name, album's name or single, track duration in minutes
+- Each track in the top 10 tracks: Track name, album name or single, and track duration in minutes.
-- Each point in song characteristic box plot: track's name, album's name or single, the values between 0-1 (energy, danceability, or acousticmess)
+- Each point in the song characteristic box plot: Track name, album name or single, and the corresponding values between 0 and 1 (energy, danceability, or acousticness).
-- Mode and key distribution: track's name, album's name or single, key, mode
+- Each bar in the mode and key distribution: Track name, album name or single, key, and mode.
 <br><br> <img src="/images/dashboard_1.png" alt="Data Summary"> <br>

 The interactive dashboard can be found [here](https://public.tableau.com/views/draft_song/Dashboard22?:language=en-US&:sid=&:display_count=n&:origin=viz_share_link).

 ## Key findings